JHumphreys89/security_plus/domains/domain_one.md

 #### Buffer overflows

 * Overwriting a buffer of memory that spills into other memory areas.
-* Can lead to unpredictible behavior includeing crashes, data corruption, and even remote code execution.
+* Can lead to unpredictable behavior including crashes, data corruption, and even remote code execution.
 * Example of a buffer overflow in C programming:

 ```C